DOAJ/doaj/cms/pages/docs/faq.md

 ---

 After your journal is indexed in DOAJ and you start to upload article metadata to us, we generate journal and article metadata.
-We make these publicly and freely available via different methods:
+We make these [publicly and openly available](/apply/why-index/) via different methods:

 - Our [Atom feed](https://doaj.org/feed)
 - Our [OAI-PMH service](https://doaj.org/docs/oai-pmh/)